 Anyway, I love Jackie’s blog, and not just because she’s my 4th grade buddy.
 She’s a talented cook and a wonderful photographer.
 Today, she’s sharing a dairy side dish for the Passover Potluck – her Roasted Mushroom Quinoa Risotto.
 This would be terrific as the side dish at a vegetarian or dairy Seder.
 It’s also a fun one to keep on hand for the week of meals following the Seder– or for any day, really!
 It’s creamy, delicious, and full of protein.
 Please note that certain Jews believe quinoa falls under the category of kitniyot, and do not eat it during Passover.
 There is a growing acceptance of quinoa, however, and there are now brands marked Kosher for Passover.
 If you’re unsure, it’s best to check with a trusted rabbinical authority.
 For those who do eat quinoa during Passover, this is a delicious option.
 Enjoy! ~ Tori

-I’m Jackie, from Domestic Fits and I’m very honored to be posting here at The Shiksa blog, given that I am, in fact, a Shiksa.
+I’m Jackie, from Domestic Fits and I’m very honored to be posting here, given that I am, in fact, a Shiksa.
 Although I’m not Jewish, I have had the pleasure of working for a Jewish organization for the past 3 years.
 In my off-line life (outside of my blog!)
 I run a social work program for low-income senior citizens on Los Angeles, most of whom are Jewish.
 Through my work I have been able to learn so much about the Jewish faith, customs and food.
 I recently asked a 91-year-old woman I work with what her favorite Jewish food is.
 “Latkes!” she said, without hesitation.
 She explained that it was the first food that she had ever learned to make, the first food she taught her daughter AND her granddaughter to make.
 It has become a tradition for the three of them to make Latkes together every year during Hanukkah, three generations of women spending time in the kitchen together.
 That sounds like a perfect afternoon to me!

 Here is a recipe that I love to make when rice isn’t an option but I still want some carbs!
 It has a satisfying creaminess with the earthiness of roasted mushrooms.